MADHUBANI PAINTING: A DYING TRADITIONAL INDIAN ART FORM

 Satya also mentioned that the hallmark of a master Madhubani craftsman is that they will cover almost every single square inch of space on the paper with intricate designs.
 This requires a high level of finesse and skill, but it is also exactly what makes Madhubani art so special.

 I frequently met up with Satya during his exhibitions in Bombay.
-At times, I thought he looked dejected, but other times he radiated such a strong belief and pride in his work.
-It was difficult, he confided, to be a traditional artist and to raise a family.
+Although he radiated such a strong belief and pride in his work, he confided that it was difficult to be a traditional artist and to raise a family.
 He wished there would be more support for traditional Indian art, not only from the government but from corporates art galleries and art collectors.
 He worked a full-time job in addition to pursuing his true calling.
 When I asked him about taking this second job, he said, “I can only do art if I have a free mind.”

 Satya was a generational artist, raised in a family of Madhubani artists.
 His foster mother Jagdamba Devi played an important role in his passion and training, as she was not only a Madhubani painter herself but the first artist to receive a National Award in Mithila paintings and a Padma Shri awardee.
 Satya’s wife Moti Karn is also a well-regarded Madhubani artist, and together they would work on paintings each night after dinner.
 If you look at the paintings closely, you can see the mixing and intertwining of their unique styles.
 In 2003, Satya and Moti jointly won the National Award.